calypso-lang/calypso/README.md

 ## [crates.io][crates.io] statuses

+I'm currently holding various crates related to Calypso.
+These will actually be used but they are being held so that no one uses them for malicious purposes or confuses anyone.

 > Note: A version number of `0.0.0` indicates an unreleased crate.

 | Crate Name             | Version                                | [docs.rs][docs.rs] Status                  |